A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 PAUL SMITH

-May, 1960 - November, 1962
+May, 1960 - after April 27, 1963

-Paul came from WCCC in Hartford where he was known as Paul Scott.
 He was WPOP's morning show host from 6:00-10:00AM but had a little trouble adapting to the early hours.
 So program director Del Raycee switched him to the news department.
-Based on the experience he gained on the Pulse Beat News team, he later spent many years as news anchor at WINS in New York.
+After Hartford, Paul did news at WMEX in Boston.
+Based on the experience he gained on WPOP's Pulse Beat News team, he later spent many years as news anchor at WINS in New York.
+He retired in 1995 after 30 years at WINS.

 WPOP's Ray Somers